-Multiple Sclerosis – Those with multiple sclerosis (MS) experience daytime fatigue.
+Multiple Sclerosis – Those with multiple sclerosis (MS) experience daytime fatigues.
 A range of things, including sleep disturbance, pain, discomfort and anxiety often cause daytime fatigue.

 Pregnancy - Most women complain of reoccurring feelings of fatigue during pregnancy, particularly in the first trimester.
 A rapid increase in the hormone progesterone, frequent urination that disturbs your night's sleep and morning sickness can make pregnant women feel more fatigued.
 These feelings of weariness subside in the second trimester of pregnancy.

 Allergies – Allergies such as allergic rhinitis can make the body go through a period of illness.
 As a result, it slows down and induces fatigue.
 If you have allergies and experiencing fatigue, treat allergies to deal with fatigue.

 Anaemia – Iron-deficiency ‘anaemia’ often causes heavy blood loss and heavy menstrual bleeding and contributes to fatigue.

 Insomnia – When you can’t fall asleep and stay up all night, you may get mild to extreme daytime fatigue.
 The reasons behind insomnia are anxiety, heartburn, medications, sleeping too much in the daytime, stimulants and stress.

 Depression – Feeling blue or unhappy not only interferes with your everyday activities but could also cause moments of fatigue throughout the day.
 Fatigue as a result of depression usually clears up when the depression is treated.